huiying888/Insight/README.md

 cd Insight
 ```
 ### 2. Configure Environment Variables
-Download the .env file (not provided in GitHub).
+Download the .env file (not provided in GitHub, please refer to the prototype documentation provided).

 Place it inside the `/config` folder.